 Depending on the platform you’re designing for, your visuals can be aimed at a certain demographic in order to be the most effective.
 This means that there will likely be a different approach to your visual for Instagram, for instance, than your visual for Facebook.

 This isn’t an uncommon piece of knowledge; it’s actually more unusual to see the same visuals across several platforms.
 Graphics are usually adapted at least to some degree.
 A good example, even within a single platform, is the case of Netflix.
 An algorithm chooses the display image for movies and shows based on searches, preferences, and demographic information.

-Each visual that you design for social media can be carefully leveraged for maximum impact depending on the likely demographic of the platform.
+Each visual design for social media can be carefully leveraged for maximum impact depending on the likely demographic of the platform.